Calculating the costs of study abroad

 Immunisations and Medicals

 Some universities require students to provide evidence of having certain immunisations before they can register and begin classes.
-This is particularly common in North America, where you may need various vaccinations, such as hepatitis B, MMR, Meningitis, etc, in order to enroll.
-This list will vary by university.
+This is particularly common in North America, but the list of required immunisations will vary by university.
 While most immunisations should be available on request from your GP (if you haven't already had them), some may not be available on the NHS and may carry a charge.

 Some countries will require students to have immunisations or a medical before they will issue a student visa.
 Medicals may be as simple as having a form signed by your GP to say you are in good health, or they may involve more complicated procedures such as a chest x-ray for tuberculosis screening.
 Not all procedures will be covered by the NHS, and even having a form signed may incur a charge, so it's a good idea to find out early what will be required of you.
 Where we are aware of medicals and screenings for visa applications, we mention them in our visa guidelines.
 Read more in Visas for study abroad.